-Brea, Calif.
-(March 5, 2013) – Pet owners can save hundreds and even thousands of dollars on veterinary costs each year by taking pets to their veterinarian for routine examinations.
-Preventive care is one of the most important factors for pet owners to maintain their pet’s health, and has the added benefit of minimizing total expenses on veterinary care.
-Nose-to-tail wellness examinations are an excellent way of catching any potential - and likely expensive - problems early on.
+The place to start is with an annual comprehensive wellness visit.
+These nose-to-tail wellness examinations are an excellent way of catching any potential - and likely expensive - problems early.
 Veterinary Pet Insurance Co.
-(VPI), the nation’s oldest and largest provider of pet health insurance, recently sorted its database of more than 485,000 insured pets to determine costs associated with the most common preventive canine and feline conditions in 2012.
+(VPI), the nation’s first and largest provider of pet health insurance, recently sorted its database of more than 500,000 insured pets to determine costs associated with the most common preventive canine and feline conditions in 2013.
 Following is a cost analysis of the five most common ailments that can be avoided through preventive care:

 Examples: Tooth infection or cavity and periodontal disease.